 Eat more protein throughout the day

 Protein does not only work on how to stop eating junk food but it also helps in controlling how much food you consume overall during the day.
-If you are wondering how to stop eating junk food and lose weight then increased protein in your diet is the answer.
+If you are wondering how to stop eating junk food and lose weight then increased protein in your diet is part of the answer.

 When consumed, this macronutrient takes longer to digest thus helping you stay fuller for longer.
 If you ensure to have a protein source in all your meals for the day, you will find that you end up consuming less food than you do on other days.